-West Point Says 1 Cadet Died, 22 People Injured In Road Accident
+West Point Says 1 Cadet Killed, 22 Other People Injured In Road Accident

-The U.S. Military Academy at West Point says one of its cadets died in an accident near a training area in New York state.
-Twenty cadets and two soldiers were also injured, the academy says.
+The U.S. Military Academy at West Point says one of its cadets died in an accident Thursday morning near a training area in New York state.
+Twenty cadets and two soldiers were injured, the academy says.

-The accident occurred around 6:45 a.m. and involved a light medium tactical vehicle — the military's multipurpose transport truck.
-The academy says the accident happened off of Route 293, near the Camp Natural Bridge training site, which is about 7 miles west-southwest of West Point.
+The accident occurred around 6:45 a.m.
+ET and involved a light medium tactical vehicle, the military's multipurpose transport truck.
+The truck's rear is fitted with two benches and covered by a soft canopy.
+The academy says the accident happened off Route 293, near the Camp Natural Bridge training site, which is about seven miles west-southwest of West Point.

+"Today was a tragic day for the West Point community and our United States Army," Superintendent Lt.
+Gen. Darryl Williams said.

+In a midday news conference held near the scene of the crash, Williams said the cadets' truck had been involved in a "rollover accident."
+The superintendent also said that there were no life-threatening injuries among those who were taken to the hospital.

-The academy did not provide many details.
-But a helicopter dispatched by NBC 4 New York showed the military vehicle had overturned, its undercarriage clearly visible through an opening in the dense tree canopy.
+A helicopter dispatched by NBC 4 New York showed the military vehicle had overturned, its undercarriage clearly visible through an opening in the dense tree canopy.

 One cadet is reported deceased, 20 cadets and two soldiers are wounded that were involved in a Light Medium Tactical Vehicle accident that occurred at approximately 6:45 a.m. off Route 293.— U.S. Military Academy (@WestPoint_USMA) June 6, 2019